 Adding ticket machines and a faregate system at both stations that enables passengers to scan their ticket or ORCA card for entry

-The Monorail will suspend passenger service from April 12-30, but will resume operation and remain open throughout the rest of the construction process.
+The Monorail will suspend passenger service from April 12-May 5, but will resume operation and remain open throughout the rest of the construction process.

 During the temporary Monorail closure, we recommend King County Metro Bus Route #3 and #4 to travel between Downtown Seattle and Seattle Center.

 To Downtown: 5th Ave and Broad St. (Outside of MoPOP) Ride Bus Route 3 or 4 until 3rd Ave. and Pike St.

 To Seattle Center: 3rd Ave and.
 Pike St. (Outside of Ross), Ride Bus Route 3 or 4 until 5thAve. and Broad St.